andormade/img2teletext/README.md

 # png2teletext

-png2teletext is a JavaScript library for converting PNGs to teletext level 1 compatible data.
+This is a CLI application for converting images to teletext level 1 compatible data.
 Starting from the upper leftmost, the algorithm goes by 2x3 blocks of pixels, and translates them to teletext mosaic charachters.
+It can also be used as a Node.js library.

 ![poes]